conda-forge/r-summarytools-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Data frame summaries, cross-tabulations, weight-enabled frequency tables and common univariate statistics in concise tables available in a variety of formats (plain ASCII, Markdown and HTML).
+Summary: Data frame summaries, cross-tabulations, weight-enabled frequency tables and common descriptive (univariate) statistics in concise tables available in a variety of formats (plain ASCII, Markdown and HTML).
 A good point-of-entry for exploring data, both for experienced and new R users.